hazelgrove/agda-popl17/README.md

 In order to run the proofs in this repository through a type checker, you need two tools: the Haskell Platform and Agda.
-Both are available for most modern operating systems and have extensive documentation for installation at their main sites:
+Both are available for most modern operating systems and have extensive documentation for installation at their home sites:

 - https://www.haskell.org/platform/

 - http://wiki.portal.chalmers.se/agda/pmwiki.php?n=Main.Download

-We know the Agda in this artifact to load cleanly under the most recent version of Agda, `2.5.1.1`.
+We know the Agda in this artifact to load cleanly under `Agda version 2.5.1.1`, which is the most recent version at the time of submission.
 As research software, Agda frequently breaks backwards and forwards compatibility, so it may or may not load under other versions.

-Once Agda has been installed, the command `agda all.agda` will cause Agda to typecheck our entire artifact.
+Once Agda has been installed, the command `agda all.agda` run in the appropriate directory will cause Agda to typecheck our entire artifact.
+On a modern machine, this takes about 10 seconds for the master branch and about 14 for the extension with sums.
 For syntax hilighting and other support, Agda files can be viewed in `emacs`, `vim`, or here on github.

 Where To Find Each Theorem and Claim
 ====================================